arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 - Search for "Email".
 - From the shown results, install **"node-red-node-email"**.

 Next, drag the email node from the palette menu on the left side into the editor.
-Double click on the node, then enter an email to send the data to, as well as your email information to send the data from.
+Double-click on the node, then enter an email to send the data to, as well as your email information to send the data from.

 ![Email node](./assets/nodered-08.png)